-Conventions 29 and 105 are classified by the ILO as 'core conventions'.
-Additionally, the elimination of all forms of forced or compulsory labour is included in the 1998 Declaration of Fundamental Principles and Rights at Work.
-All ILO member countries are bound to promote and respect the principle of the Declaration, regardless of whether they have ratified the core conventions.
+Conventions 29 and 105 are included in a small group of 'core conventions' by the ILO, under the 1998 Declaration of Fundamental Principles and Rights at Work.
+All ILO member countries are bound to promote and respect the core conventions, regardless of whether they have ratified them.

 The growing awareness of human trafficking has resulted in the elaboration of new international and regional anti-trafficking instruments, for example the UN Protocol to Prevent, Suppress and Punish Trafficking in Persons (2000), or "the Palermo Protocol", and the Council of Europe Convention on Action against Trafficking in Human Beings (2005).
-These new instruments convey a growing consensus that trafficking in persons can include, result in, or be undertaken for the purpose of forced labour, slavery and servitude.
+These new instruments convey a growing consensus that trafficking in persons can include, result in or be undertaken for the purpose of forced labour, slavery and servitude.
 The adoption and ratification of these instruments has contributed to rapid changes in legislation and practice in many countries, and led to the adoption of new policies in this field.

-Applicable national and local laws and regulations may exist to address trafficking, involuntary servitude, prison labour or bonded labour.
-It is essential to be aware of all relevant legislation and regulation in the jurisdictions of all areas of operations.
+Relevant national and applicable local laws and regulations may be in the areas of trafficking, involuntary servitude, prison labour or bonded labour.
+It is essential to be aware of all relevant legislation and regulation in the jurisdictions of all operations.